The Chronology of Revelation

 praising in heaven

-As noted before, I believe Chapters 17 and 18 are a detailed restatement of the Revelation 16:16-19 passage.
-Chronologically, the first half of Chapter 19 continues after this.
+As noted before, I believe Chapters 17 and 18 are a lengthy, detailed restatement of the brief Revelation 16:16-19 passage (referring to the final battle = Battle of Armageddon).
+Chronologically, the first half of chapter 19 of Revelation continues after this.
 Great shouting, worshiping, and praising is heard in heaven (19:1-6).
 This adulation of God primarily will be for His having judged and condemned the kingdom of “the beast” and the “prostitute,” Babylon the Great.

 wedding supper of the Lamb